-- Show up prepared, on time, and appropriately dressed for your internship.
-Comply with organization rules. - Have progress report assignments completed on schedule and done accordingly to the specified requirements.
-This will help ensure that your assignments are returned in a timely manner. - Ask questions when in the field/office.
-Engage yourself in everyday life of the organization and initiate interaction. - Comply with academic integrity policies (no plagiarism or cheating, nothing unethical). - Respect differences of opinion (those of your internship supervisor and colleagues, classmates, lecturers, local constituents engaged with onsite visits).
+- Show up prepared.
+Be on time, have your readings completed and points in mind for discussion or clarification.
+Complying with these elements raises the level of class discussion for everyone. - Have assignments completed on schedule, printed, and done accordingly to the specified requirements.
+This will help ensure that your assignments are returned in a timely manner. - Ask questions in class.
+Engage the lecturer.
+These are often very busy professionals who are doing us an honor by coming to speak.... - Comply with academic integrity policies (no plagiarism or cheating, nothing unethical). - Respect differences of opinion (classmates', lecturers, local constituents engaged with on the visits).
 You are not expected to agree with everything you hear, but you are expected to listen across difference and consider other perspectives with respect.